philbuchanan/Accordion-Shortcodes/readme.txt

 == Changelog ==
 = 1.2.2 =
-* Add option to scroll page to title when it's clicked open
+* Added option to scroll page to title when it's clicked open
+* Added detection for SCRIPT_DEBUG to load minified JavaScript conditionally

 = 1.2.1 =
 * Added option to open all items by default